nicfv/Me/docs/blog/posts/2024-12-08-owning-2-years.md

 ## Hidden Costs

-Something I knew before purchasing was that there were hidden costs on top of your mortgage, but you don't realize how much they hurt until you're paying them.
+Something I knew before purchasing was that there were hidden costs on top of the mortgage payment.
+But you don't realize how much they hurt until you're paying them.
 I am a planner, and factored in all the costs ahead of time, but it still doesn't make things any easier.
 I live in a condo which has a monthly HOA fee.
 Luckily, this covers things like garbage and water, so I don't have an additional bill for those.
 However, I still have to pay property tax, which is about 1.5% of my assessed value, anually.
 Do the math yourself but you'll see this comes out to an average of several hundred dollars per month.
 For a million dollar home (not mine), that's \$1,250 *per month*!
 I also have to pay for home insurance, another new cost that I didn't have while renting.
 This is a bit cheaper for a condo.
 Since I now own, I have to pay out of pocket to maintain my house.
 And of course, I have all the usual bills, like electricity and internet.

 In total, the "hidden costs" add over 50% to my mortgage payments!